tud-rmr/vrmagic_connector/README.md

 	rosrun image_view image_view image:=/vrmagic/left/image_raw
 	rosrun image_view image_view image:=/vrmagic/right/image_raw

 for the left or right image.
+You maybe have to include the namespace of your ROS core, depending on the configuration.
+If you do not find the correct topic name, just look at the published topics with tools like `rqt`.

 ## Properties

+VRMagic USB camera has many properties, like gain or exposure, which can be set with the DevKit.
 There are two kinds of properties: Camera properties and sensor properties.
 Camera properties, like enabling the status LED, can only be set for the camera board itself.
 Sensor properties can be set for each sensor (left and right).
 The properties can currently be set via ROS parameter server.
-An example can be seen in the demo launch file.

 When setting properties, make sure that your board supports them.
 Not all boards support all properties.
 Attempting to set properties which are not supported results in a warning in the log.
-Setting properties which are supported but have a desired value outside of the specified range are set to default.
-Properties are right now not reset during runs.
+Setting properties which are supported but have a desired value outside of the specified range **are set to default**.

+Properties are right now not reset on boot, just overwritten if specified.
+An example launch file can be found in `launch/camera.launch`.

-The properties currently supported are
+The properties currently supported are described in the following tables.

 ### Camera properties